 Following our discussion with STATSA, we decided to adopt a more collaborative approach.
 Instead of hiring fieldworkers, we will invite local businesses and stakeholders to meet with us at our local halls.
 This will provide a platform for them to share their concerns, challenges, and suggestions on how the Municipality can better support them.
-By listening to their needs, we can tailor our assistance to make a stakeholders to meet with us at our local halls.
-This will provide a platform for them to share their concerns, challenges, and suggestions on how the Municipality can better support them.
-By listening to their needs, we can tailor our assistance to make a stakeholders to meet with us at our local halls.
+By listening to their needs, we can tailor our assistance to make stakeholders to meet with us at our local halls.
 This will provide a platform for them to share their concerns, challenges, and suggestions on how the Municipality can better support them.